Timelike entanglement entropy in dS$_3$/CFT$_2$: Holographic timelike entanglement entropy in /

 It is particularly evident that, under the double Wick rotation (\ref{eq: Wick rotation}), the timelike IR EE in dS/CFT is transformed to a spacelike IR EE in AdS/CFT.
 In both dS and AdS, the geodesics that are dual to the IR EE extend all the way into the bulk, in sharp contrast to the UV EE whose endpoints are both attached to the boundary.
 As a result, the IR EE must provide indispensable information for the reconstruction of spacetime.

 The various EEs in dS and AdS are connected via analytic continuations.
 In the planar or Poincare coordinates, they are transformed to each other through the double Wick rotation (\ref{eq: Wick rotation}).
+However, this procedure is far from clear beyond the semiclassical limit and some more nontrivial calculation may be needed.
 We summarize the classifications of all the EEs in Table (\ref{tab:1}).